microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

    This can be done using [Azure Portal] (https://portal.azure.com), by following the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Once created, note down the value of Application (Client) ID.
 You will need this later.

 2. Configure (Update) your Azure AD application to access the Graph API API This step will ensure that your application can successfully retrieve an access token to invoke Graph API calls.
 To do this, follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis). - For redirect URI, use "https://global.consent.azure-apim.net/redirect" - For the credentials, use a client secret (and not certificates).
-Remember to note the secret down, you will need this later and it is shown only once. - For API permissions, make sure the Graph API "Application.Read.All" permission is added.
+Remember to note the secret down, you will need this later and it is shown only once. - For API permissions, make sure the Graph API "Application.Read.All" and "User.ReadBasic.All" delegated permissions are added.

 At this point, we now have a valid Azure AD application that can be used to getapp registration details.
 The next step for us is to create a custom connector.